 By combining these two verses we discover that Sheol is something into which we can dig and it is the dust.
 Sheol is also a dark place and a place of no sound.
 That is, when we go to the grave, we can no longer see nor hear.

 The dead praise not the LORD, neither any that go down into silence.
-(NASB) Ps.
-115:17
+Psalm 115:17 (NASB)

 When we are in Sheol, no one will praise us and our bodies do not return to life.

 No-one remembers you when he is dead.
 Who praises you from his grave?
-(NASB) Ps.
-6:5
+Psalm 6:5 (NASB)

 In Jonah 2:2 we discover that the prophet Jonah, a righteous man, even though he was a poor prophet, was in Sheol temporarily.
 That is, he was in the process of dying, or was figuratively in Sheol.
 Jonah cried out to God from the stomach of the great fish and God rescued him.
 This illustrates that the righteous also go to Sheol.

-Also, note that the patriarch Jacob (Gen. 37:35) and King David (Ps.
-88:3) expected to go to Sheol.
+Also, note that the patriarch Jacob (Genesis 37:35) and King David (Psalm 88:3) expected to go to Sheol.
 It is a dusty resting place to which our fleshly bodies go after death.

-Hades – New Testament.
-Hades is the New Testament word, corresponding to Sheol.
-The Septuagint, a Greek translation of the Old Testament, substitutes the Greek word Hades seventy-two times in the Old Testament for the Hebrew word Sheol.
+Hades is the New Testament word corresponding to Sheol.
+It is the place for both the righteous and unrighteous; however, it predominantly refers to where the unrighteous go after death.
+The Septuagint, a Greek translation of the Old Testament, substitutes the Greek word Hades for the Hebrew word Sheol.
 This means the Hebrew word Sheol and the Greek word for Hades are interchangeable.
 Hades refers to the grave.
 Just like Sheol, Hades is the New Testament term for the place where our bodies return to dust.
 This is evident by comparing Acts 2:31 with an Old Testament prophecy, Psalms 16:10, about the death and resurrection of Jesus Christ.
 Here is the Old Testament prophecy,

 For You will not abandon my soul to Sheol; nor will You allow Your Holy One to undergo decay.
 Psalms 16:10 (NASB)